cniel-ud/cniel-website/content/singles/education.md

 Summative assessment is based on two mid-term exams and final project.

+**Anonymous feedback from 2025 course evaluations:**
+ - "Dr. Brockmeier is able to go well in-depth about machine learning concepts that are difficult to comprehend for the benefit of students.
+He is capable of visualizing complicated models and algorithms in a way that give an intuition as to how they work, even if the problem space is multi-dimensional."
+ - "BEST professor to teach ML, explains everything in very details, and the lectures are engaging which I feel was very important given the lecture is 80 minutes long."
+ - "Very knowledgeable on the topic, presents topics in an engaging way."
+ - "Dr. Brockmeier is extremely knowledgeable, and from what I have seen so far, I don't think there is a machine learning question he cannot answer.
+He is always helpful and willing to talk with students, and I really value that."
+ - "Great material, good approach for teaching, very responsive"
+ - "He is an incredible instructor that has a great passion for the subject.
+He is also able to answer any and all questions very well, finding amazingly simple ways to discuss complex topics."
+ - "Understanding the intuition behind the math is the most essential thing that this course taught me.
+After taking this course, I have a newfound interest in Theoretical Machine Learning and Generative AI."

 **Anonymous feedback from 2024 course evaluations:**
  - "The professor was always welcoming for a discussion and doubts both in class and outside of the class, also the professor's passion and enthusiasm for the subject was infectious as it got us amped for the course too"
  - “This machine learning course was invaluable in helping me review and deepen my understanding of mathematically formulating machine learning tasks, particularly in the context of large-scale data for my knowledge of appropriate algorithms, regularization techniques, and key considerations for managing high-dimensional spaces methodically.
 One aspect I found particularly interesting was the reading assignments, which were then discussed in class.
 The assigned papers were highly relevant and made it easier for me to follow the course material.”